rukohomini/requirement-analysis/README.md

 ### Summary
 These five activities form the **core of requirement analysis**, ensuring that the project is well-understood, properly planned, and aligned with user and business objectives.

+## Types of Requirements

+In software engineering, requirements are broadly categorized into **Functional** and **Non-Functional Requirements**.
+Both types are essential for building a complete and reliable system.

+### 1. Functional Requirements

+**Definition:**
+Functional requirements describe *what the system should do*.
+They define the specific behaviors, features, and functions of the software — how the system should respond to inputs and produce outputs.

+**Examples for the Booking Management Project:**
+- The system should allow users to **create, view, and cancel bookings**.
+- The system should enable administrators to **approve or reject booking requests**.
+- Users should receive **email or SMS notifications** upon successful booking or cancellation.
+- The system should allow users to **search for available slots** based on date and time.
+- The system should provide a **login and authentication** feature for both users and administrators.

+---

+### 2. Non-Functional Requirements

+**Definition:**
+Non-functional requirements describe *how the system performs its functions*.
+They focus on quality attributes like performance, usability, security, and reliability rather than specific behaviors.

+**Examples for the Booking Management Project:**
+- The system should **load the booking page within 3 seconds** under normal conditions.
+- The application should be **available 99.9% of the time** (high reliability).
+- User data must be **encrypted** to ensure privacy and security.
+- The interface should be **responsive and accessible** on both mobile and desktop devices.
+- The system should support **up to 10,000 concurrent users** without performance degradation.

+---

+### Summary
+Functional requirements define **what** the system does,
+while Non-functional requirements define **how well** it does it.
+Both are vital to ensure that the Booking Management Project is effective, efficient, and user-friendly.